RomanCast/romancast.github.io/content/posts/artificial_data.md

 {{< figure src="/img/artificial_data/pos_vs_no_pos_embeddings.png" caption="Evaluation MLM accuracy during target pretraining on Breton using the English pretrained model." >}}

 We can see that re-initializing the positional embeddings only delays training for a few steps, but does not impact the final performance.
-The same effect appears for a model trained using the artificial data.
+The same effect appears for a model trained using artificial data.
 From that experiment, we concluded that the Transformer layers are mostly responsible for the transfer to the target language.

 ### How different are the models trained with artificial data and natural language data?

 The models trained on different modalities transfer with very different accuracies to the target language.
 Can we identify some statistics in the model parameters that correlate with a better transfer performance?
 To answer this question, we looked at the mean, standard deviation and maximum parameter values of every layer and every module in our models.
-The average weight values give very little information, as both type of models (trained on natural or synthetic data) have similar statistics.
+The average weight values give very little information, as both types of models (trained on natural or synthetic data) have similar statistics.

-The standard deviations are quite different however.
+The standard deviations are quite different, however.
 Despite being trained with the same hyperparameters, the models trained on natural data exhibit larger standard deviations than the models trained on artificial data, which stay closer to the standard deviation set at initialization.
 The following graph shows the standard deviations of weights and biases from every module.

 {{< figure src="/img/artificial_data/standard_dev_params.png" caption="Standard deviations of each module parameter values.
 The x-axis corresponds to the layer being studied, and \"random\" corresponds to a randomly initialized (un-trained) model." >}}

-Are higher standard deviations a key to transfer performance, or merely an artifact of natural language pretraining?
-This question remains unclear, yet these statistics hint at a possible issue with the artificial model.
+Are higher standard deviations a key to transfer performance, or merely an artefact of natural language pretraining?
+The answer to this question remains unclear, yet these statistics hint at a possible issue with the artificial model.
 Indeed, since its parameters do not deviate by a lot from their original values, the task may be learnt by something else than the Transformer layers.

 ### Is the artificial task learnt only in the embeddings?

 We take a look at the word embeddings of the PCFG+Zipf model by projecting them on a 2D space using a PCA.

 {{< figure src="/img/artificial_data/embeddings_pca.png" caption="PCA projection on a 2D plane of the word embeddings from the artificial model.
 Each point has a color corresponding to its dependency relation tag.
-Some cluster are larger than others, because the number of vocabulary elements assigned to a dependency relation is a function of the number of unique lemmas corresponding to that relation in the real data." >}}
+Some clusters are larger than others because the number of vocabulary elements assigned to a dependency relation is a function of the number of unique lemmas corresponding to that relation in the real data." >}}

 As we can see, the embeddings are pretty well clustered by dependency relations.
-This is expected in part, because knowing precisely what relations surround a masked token is the only way to predict correctly the masked dependency relation.
+This is expected in part because knowing precisely what relations surround a masked token is the only way to predict correctly the masked dependency relation.
 However, we want the model to rely on the Transformer layers rather than the embeddings to solve the task since we throw away the embeddings at the end of the artificial pretraining.

 To enforce this behaviour, we retrain our model on artificial data but freeze the embeddings during pretraining, forcing the model to rely entirely on the position embeddings, Transformer layers and language modeling head.
 Interestingly, the resulting model parameter values have slightly higher standard deviations than before, indicating that it may be the Transformer layers taking over to solve the task.
 However, the target pretraining on Breton leads to the same accuracy as before.